Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Central Michigan Stats and Trends

-- The Chippewas have been underdogs by 1 point or more two times this year and covered the spread once.
+- The Chippewas have covered the spread once this season when underdogs by 1 point or more (in two chances).

-- Central Michigan's games this season have gone over the total in two out of four opportunities (50%).

-- The Chippewas score 30.3 points per game, comparable to the 27.5 the RedHawks allow.
+- The Chippewas rack up 30.3 points per game, comparable to the 27.5 the RedHawks allow.

-- Central Michigan is 1-1 against the spread and 2-0 overall in games when it records more than 27.5 points.
+- Central Michigan is 1-1 against the spread and 2-0 overall when the team puts up more than 27.5 points.

-- When Central Michigan totals over 357.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Central Michigan churns out more than 357.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Chippewas have turned the ball over three more times (6 total) than the RedHawks have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.